 In a move that could affect millions of current and former smokers, a highly influential, independent panel of medical experts is recommending yearly screening for healthy adults between the ages of 55 and 80 at high risk for lung cancer.
 The screening would be done with low-dose computed tomography, commonly known as CT scans — […]

 As one of his final acts as New York City mayor, Michael Bloomberg signed into law a ban on using electronic cigarettes anywhere conventional cigarette use is prohibited.
+This includes all types of carts and vaporizers too.
 The ban is the latest – and last – in the billionaire mayor’s decade-long campaign against smoking.
-In 2003 the mayor signed into law a ban on […]
+In […]